Queen Elizabeth's Grammar School, Faversham: Sixth form

 A minimum of 20 offers per year will be made to external applicants.

 Curriculum

 The school year runs from September to July, split across three terms: the autumn term (September to December), spring term (January to April) and the summer term (April to July).
 Students receive two weeks off for Christmas and Easter, a six-week summer break, and three "half term" breaks.
+In terms of the curriculum itself (what the students are learning), unlike most schools in the UK the students at this school choose their options during year 8 and start learning them in year 9.

 Examination

 League tables published by the BBC based on 2008 A-level results ranked Queen Elizabeth's as the ninth best school in Kent.
 According to the BBC, in 2009 A-level students achieved an average of 932.7 QCDA points against a national average of 739.1 and 99% of students achieved five or more grade C results (or equivalent) at GCSE, including Maths and English.

 Extra-curricular activities

-There are many clubs during lunch break (12:55–1:50) and after school; pupils do not have to pay to take part.
+There are many clubs during lunch break (12:55–1:50) and after school; for most clubs pupils do not have to take part, however occasionally events may happen with these clubs which do require the pupil to pay.
 There is a wide range of different clubs for different interests, including STEM, History, Computing, Textiles, Sports, Languages and Music.
 Musical instrument lessons are also on offer, but are not free.

-The school's STEM extra-curriculars include the lower school's Junior STEM club, and the sixth-form's student-led STEM group, Queen Elizabeth's Science and Technology Society (QuEST).
+The school's STEM extra-curricular clubs include the lower school's Junior STEM club, and the sixth-form's student-led STEM group, Queen Elizabeth's Science and Technology Society (QuEST).

 The school has seen particular success is the F1 in Schools engineering competition, with the team, Evolve UK, becoming World Champions at the 2019 World Finals in Abu Dhabi.
 Following on from this accomplishment, a new team emerged, known as Eclipse.
 They became the UK National Champions in 2022 with the opportunity to compete at the 2023 World Finals.